beaker-project/beaker/documentation/user-guide/example-task.rst

 from BeakerLib.

-The overall workflow of creating a task for a test, submitting a job to run the test and accessing the test results are illustrated in :ref:`chronological-overview`.
+The overall workflow of creating a task for a test, submitting a job to run the test and accessing the test results is illustrated in :ref:`chronological-overview`.